 Students first qualify as Advanced Stroke Life Support (ASLS) instructors, and then run ASLS training in high-risk stroke communities (Retirement Communities) with caregivers and residents.
 Before conducting instruction students quantify a baseline for awareness and then measure the impact of their work.
 Alternatively, some students may develop and deliver training for first responders with leading edge protocols.

-For additional details on Community Stroke Awareness, you can download the handout: HERE
+For additional details on Community Stroke Awareness, download the handout: HERE

 You may also contact Community-Engaged Learning for any additional questions.